VilmaVaquita/The-Moon-is-sinking/README.md

 This is the first episode of the Vilma Vaquita series.

-[Play Demo](http://vaquitas) (not complete yet, but partially playable)
+[Play Demo](http://vilmavaquita.github.io/The-Moon-is-sinking) (not complete yet, but partially playable)

 This game is optimized phones for but can also be played on PCs.

 Vaquitas are the most endangered and smallest marine cetacean.
-We hope that this little games will become viral and help Vaquitas become more famous and more protected.
+We hope that these little games will become viral and help Vaquitas become more famous and more protected.

-Enjoy the game, and read more if you wish to contribute.

 ## Contributing